-Tuft & Needle vs. Purple Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Tuft & Needle vs. Purple Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 In the last few years, the number of companies selling mattresses online and directly to consumers has exploded.
 More and more mattresses are being purchased online and then shipped as a “bed-in-a-box.”
 A host of companies have sprung up in this industry, and two of the leaders are Tuft & Needle and Purple.